bmichele/spellCheck/README.md

 * `edit`
 * `semantic`

-I `METHOD=semantic` in the `.env` file, it is possible to choose the [fasttext](https://fasttext.cc) word vectors among the models listed [here](https://fasttext.cc/docs/en/pretrained-vectors.html).
+When `METHOD=semantic` in the `.env` file, it is possible to choose the [fasttext](https://fasttext.cc) word vectors among the models listed [here](https://fasttext.cc/docs/en/pretrained-vectors.html).

-To test how the methods perform and compare the results, it is possible to specify `BENCHMARKS=true` in the `.env` file.
+To test how the different methods perform and compare the results, it is possible to specify `BENCHMARKS=true` in the `.env` file.
-Note that, in order to run the benchmarks, a file `queries.csv` containing sentences must be provided in the `data` folder.
+Note that, in order to run the benchmarks, a file `queries.csv` containing sentences with misspelled words must be provided in the `data` folder.

 ### Implemented Methods